New Left Review—new issue out now

-The March/April issue of New Left Review is now on sale featuring the following essays:
+The November/December issue of the New Left Review has been released, and includes the following essays:

 Against a backdrop of world economic slump, what forces will shape the outcome of contests between a raddled system and its emergent challengers?
 Mike Davis examines echoes of past rebellions in 2011's global upsurge of protest.

 Mike Davis is author of Planet of Slums.

 Internationally, austerity measures have resulted in unemployment, stagnation, the imposition of technocracies, the destruction of welfare systems and a collapse in global demand.
 Robin Blackburn outlines some radical transitional policy responses that could address the underlying causes of the financial crisis.